Outsource link building is the process by which a company hires an agency to help them acquire links for SEO purposes.

 When you outsource link building, you’re going to be paying a decent amount of money.
 You want to make sure that you’re getting the biggest bang for your buck.

-Are Rankings Improving?
+Thing 2: Are Rankings Improving?

 Link building is just one of the over 200 or so ranking factors that Google uses to determine where your site should rank.